chee86j/GoogleOauthVitePyFlask/README.md

 - Frontend dev server runs on `http://localhost:5173`
 - API endpoints are CORS-enabled for frontend origin
 - JWT tokens are used for session management

+### Avatar Handling

+- User avatars come from Google profile pictures
+- Images are stored as base64 in the database
+- Max image size: 512px (auto-resized)
+- JPEG format with 85% quality
+- Fallback: User's first initial in a gray circle

 ## Security Notes